MaxGrtz/bayesian-inference/README.md

 T = lambda p: 0.5*p**2
 U = lambda q: 0.5*q**2

-# event dims can be ignore in this example, because they are only used to construct trainable default energy function if none are provided explicitly
+# event dims can be ignored in this example, because they are only used to construct trainable default energy function if none are provided explicitly
 hamiltonian_flow = HamiltonianFlow(
     event_dims=1,
     potential_energy_fn=U,